How to Write a Brand Positioning Statement + Examples to Steal

 4. Positioning Based on Product Use or Application

-Some products are engineered for specific customer use and brands tend use that as their positioning.
+Some products are engineered for specific customer use and brands tend to use that as their positioning statement.

-For example, most meal-replacement products (protein shakes, low-calorie bars) are made to be consumer quickly and for people with certain diet goals.
+For example, most meal-replacement products (protein shakes, low-calorie bars) are made to be consumed quickly and for a target market with certain diet goals.
 Most brands with these products use how filling their product is, or how much energy it gives as their position.

 5. Positioning Based on Competition

 Brands evaluate their marketplace and competitors closely and use it as the baseline for their position statement.

 They might underline they differ from other brands in their industry to show that they are unique.

 Or, they might offer similar products to a brand with a large market share and try to convert some of their customers.